 The fee to apply for a Temporary Resident Permit is $200.00 CAD.
-This fee is non-refundable even if your permit is refused.
+It’s important to note that this fee is non-refundable, irrespective of whether your permit application is approved or declined.
 There is always the chance that this fee could change, particularly if you decide to apply for Criminal Rehabilitation.
 If the fee increases, you will be notified.

-Typically, processing your application for a Temporary Resident Permit takes three to six months (3-6).
-Given the processing time, the government suggests applying well before your intended visit to the country.
+Typically, the application processing time for a Temporary Resident Permit takes three to six months (3-6).
+Given this timeframe, the government suggests applying well before your intended visit to the country.